 A few science stories I had a hand in recently:

-A method called laser scanning fluorescence lifetime microscopy (FLIM) looks good for peering into certain tissues, using different decay rates of fluorophores within a sample to compute an image.
-But the fields of view possible have so far been tiny.
+There’s a method called laser scanning fluorescence lifetime microscopy (FLIM) that looks good for peering into certain living tissues, but the fields of view possible have so far been tiny.
 German specialists Becker & Hickl have tweaked the technique so that it can scan an 18 millimeter area, which is much more like it.

-Also: ultrasound is commonplace, but the necessary electronics in the technique can interfere with the subtle ultrasound signals you’re looking to find.
-Using optical components rather than electronics and detecting the signals with a fibre-optics sensor would be better, and UCL has designed an all-optical system that can deliver high enough frame rates to make it clinically useful.
+Also: ultrasound is ubiquitous, but the various bits of electronics used in the kit itself can interfere with the subtle ultrasound signals you’re looking for.
+Using optical components rather than electronics and detecting the signals with a fibre-optics sensor would be better, and UCL has built an all-optical system efficient enough to be clinically useful.

-And: heavy water is already used to label proteins and lipids, since it’s close enough to normal H2O to be incorporated into metabolic processes but can then be followed with a mass spectrometer.
-But mass specs are big and cumbersome, so being able to do it optically would be easier.
-Raman spectroscopy might hold the answer, and offer a way to effectively identify the exact boundaries of cancer tumors, a perennial problem—so perennial that the FLIM technology mentioned above is being put to the same use too.
+And: heavy water is already used as a biological marker since it’s close enough to normal H2O that many metabolic processes can’t tell the difference.
+But to see it you need a mass spectrometer, which is big and expensive and not actually optical.
+Raman spectroscopy would be better and might be a way to photograph the exact boundaries of cancer tumors, a perennial problem—so perennial that the FLIM technology mentioned above is being put to the same use too.